dependency-check/dependency-check-sonar-plugin/README.md

 ### Working with NodeJS

 This plugin used the same project setup as [sonar-custom-plugin-example][].
-Checkout this project to get informations to work with NodeJS components.
+Checkout this project to get information to work with NodeJS components.

 ## Distribution